ameeupadhyay/ameeupadhyay/README.md

 ### Hello World!
 This is Amee Upadhyay 👋

-As a backend developer with 1.5 years of hands-on experience, I am dedicated to writing clean, maintainable, and efficient code.
+As a backend developer with approximately 2 years of hands-on experience, I am dedicated to writing clean, maintainable, and efficient code.
 My expertise spans server-side programming, database management, and API development.
 I am eager to take on new challenges, broaden my expertise in emerging technologies, and apply my knowledge to build impactful solutions that make a difference while contributing meaningfully to dynamic teams.

 <br>